 To honour Professor John R Turtle in his retirement, the ADS have resolved that the Course on an ongoing basis will be named The John R Turtle Diabetes Clinical Skills Training Course for Advanced Trainees in Endocrinology.

 The 17th ADS John R Turtle Diabetes Clinical Skills Training Course will be held on Friday 28 August 2020 from 1:00pm to 5:30pm following the ADS/ADEA Australasian Diabetes Congress at the Brisbane Convention & Ehibition Centre in Brisbane, QLD.

 (Please Note: This course is by invitation and is for open only for currently enrolled 1st, 2nd, 3rd year Advanced Trainees in Adult Endocrinology with the RACP)

 Please contact Linda Valenzisi at the ADS Secretariat via email at: email@example.com if you have any enquiries regarding the course.

-Please note there is limited places available.
-Registration to the course closes on TBC.
+Registration for the course closes on TBC but early registration is encouraged as limited places are available.
 The ADS Secretariat will contact you in due course to confirm your registration.
-All trainees must also register for the ADS/ADEA Annual Scientific Meeting in Adelaide to attend the JRT Course.
+All trainees must also register for the ADS/ADEA Australasian Diabetes Congress in Brisbane to attend the ADS JRT Course.

-Click here to apply online for the 2015 ADS JRT Course.
-(Course Registration will open in 2015)
+Click here to apply online for the 2020 ADS JRT Course